ccp5UK/dl-poly/source/README.txt

       varies in the range -5:+5%.
 This variation depends strongly on the system force-field complexity and very weakly on the system size.
+  (5) The `rpad' & `no strict' CONTROL options should be used with
+      care especially in conjunction with the `variable timestep` option when iterative algorithms are present in the simulation.
+      Such may be driven by a combination of options such as:
+      `minimise', `ensemble npt', `ensemble nst' in the presence of constraints (associated with the `tolerance' and `mxshake' options) and/or core shells units (dealt by the relaxed shell model and associated with the `rlxtol' option) in the model system as defined in the FIELD file.

 Integration Defaults:
 ---------------------